paritytech/polkadot-staking-miner/README.md

 the staking-miner (mainly pallet-election-provider and pallet-system are used).

-Because detecting breaking changes when connection to RPC node when using `staking-miner-v2` is hard, this repo performs daily integration tests against `polkadot master` and in most cases [update the metadata](#update-metadata) and fixing the compile errors are sufficient.
+Because detecting breaking changes when connection to RPC node when using `polkadot-staking-miner` is hard, this repo performs daily integration tests against `polkadot master` and in most cases [update the metadata](#update-metadata) and fixing the compile errors are sufficient.